Zioq/Perfume_Warehouse_Status_Bar/readme.md

 Used a rand function to generate random number of perfumes.

 We will import the perfume name data from csv file.

+Feel free to play around this code
+Happy coding :)